asimkt/typeahead/README.md

 ```
 const  opts  = {
+  optionsParent: 'items', // The key in the API response where we can see the options.
-	optionKey:  'login', // The key to use for the option object under the API options response to show.
+	labelKey:  'userName', // The key to use for the option object under the API options response to show.
 Most of the time the API will return an array of option objects
-	itemsKey: // The key in the API response where we can see the options.
 	label:  'Github Users: ',
-	errorMsg:  'Please select a github user',
+	errorMsg:  'Please select a Github user',
 };
 ```